ST. JOHN LUTHERAN CHURCH

 Auxiliary Organizations

-Altar Guild - Chairwoman: Ruth Messer
+Altar Guild - Chairwoman: Pam Stuewe

 The Altar Guild of St. John Lutheran Church joyfully serves the Lord and this congregation by making sure that the chancel and sacristy are in readiness for all regular and special services.